segmentio/segment-docs/src/partners/enable-with-segment.md

 Run the partner app (you're looking at it!) so you can see all the steps involved in setting up your app, installing it and then accessing resources.

-You don’t need to learn OAuth!
+You don't need to learn OAuth!
 If you use the standard Oauth implementation in your programming language, like we do in the partner app, all this complexity should be hidden from you.

 ### During OAuth code exchange I get a "missing a required parameter" error